-The Kafka service must be running Kafka 0.8.
-Use the kaflaloader10 utility, also included in the VoltDB kit, when accessing Kafka version 0.10.2 or later.
+The Kafka service must be running Kafka 0.10.2 or later (including 1.0.0).
+Use the kaflaloader8 utility when using VoltDB with the earlier Kafka version 0.8.2.

 -c, --config {file}

 Specifies a Kafka configuration file that lets you set Kafka consumer properties, such as group.id.
 The file should contain the names of the properties you want to set, one per line, followed by an equals sign and the desired value.
 For example: